ModeShape/modeshape-tools/README.md

 and upload them to the JIRA issue, or you can push your topic branch and its changes into your public fork repository

-	$ git push origin mode-1234         # pushes your topic branch into your public fork of ModeShape
+	$ git push origin mode-1234         # pushes your topic branch into your public fork of ModeShape Tools

 and [generate a pull-request](http://help.github.com/pull-requests/) for your changes.